turingschool-examples/mod1-gestalt-principals-foundations/readme.md

 #### Law of Continuation or Continuity

-The dotted line that shows us walking route to a destination is understood to be a continuous line leading us somewhere, rather than a simple assortment of circles.
+The dotted line that shows us the walking route to a destination is understood to be a continuous line leading us somewhere, rather than a simple assortment of circles.

 ![Law of Continuation](images/real-gestalt-example-3.png)